 How to Set Up a Host Committee for Your Nonprofit Events

-A nonprofit’s events are a critical component of fundraising and outreach.
-Most events are an “all hands on deck” affair that requires everyone within a nonprofit to work together.
-Some nonprofits even have an event planning committee or dedicated volunteers who help plan and set up for the event.
+Events are a critical component of fundraising and outreach.
+Most nonprofit events are an “all hands on deck” affair that requires everyone within a nonprofit to work together.
+Some nonprofits even have an overall event planning committee and dedicated volunteers who help plan and set up for the event.

 However, while event planning is critical if you want the event to go smoothly, you also want results from all of your efforts.
 That is why your organization should recruit a “host committee.”